sio/Makefile.venv/README.md

 ##### SETUP_PY

-Space separated list of paths to setup.py files.
+Space separated list of paths to setup․py files.
 Corresponding packages will be installed into venv in [editable mode] along with all their dependencies.
-*Default: setup.py*
+*Default: setup․py*

 Non-existent and empty values are treated in the same way as for REQUIREMENTS_TXT.